What New Year's Eve celebrations look like around the world

 We're taking a close look this year at how cities around the world are saying goodbye to 2016 and hello to 2017 -- and the photos that capture those moments.

-Apple (AAPL, Tech30) has partnered with 16 photographers, based in countries such as Australia, Turkey and Mexico, to highlight the festivities with photos taken on iPhone 7 and iPhone 7 Plus devices.
+Apple (AAPL, Tech30) has partnered with 15 photographers, based in countries such as Australia, Italy and Mexico, to highlight the festivities with photos taken on iPhone 7 and iPhone 7 Plus devices.

 Related: Apple AirPods review: Do they actually stay in your ears?